DataBiosphere/toil/docs/install/cloud.rst

 Amazon Web Services
 -------------------
-Toil is built with an Amazon Web Services provisioner which can be used with CGCloud_ to provision instances and clusters in AWS.
-For more information on the AWS provisioner, see the :ref:`Autoscaling` section.
+Toil includes a native AWS provisioner that can be used to start autoscaling clusters.
+For more information on this provisioner, see the :ref:`Autoscaling` section.
+To provision static, non-autoscaling clusters we recommend using CGCloud_.

 CGCloud Quickstart
 ~~~~~~~~~~~~~~~~~~